 How do immersive technologies like VR and AR benefit students?

-They transform abstract concepts into hands-on experiences, helping learners explore, experiment, and retain information in a more engaging way than passive content alone.
+They transform abstract concepts into hands-on experiences, helping learners explore, experiment, and retain information more effectively than passive content alone.

 Can schools implement digital learning with limited resources?

 Absolutely.
-Beginning with pilot programs and prioritizing accessible, low-barrier tools allows institutions to gradually adopt innovation without overextending.
+Beginning with pilot programs and prioritizing accessible, low-barrier tools allows institutions to gradually adopt innovation without overextending budgets or overwhelming staff.

 What are the biggest challenges to effective digital learning?

-Key obstacles include the digital divide (unequal access to devices and connectivity) and the need for teachers to adapt to new pedagogical roles, which requires training and support.
+Key obstacles include the digital divide—unequal access to devices and connectivity—and the need for teachers to adapt to new pedagogical roles, which requires dedicated training and ongoing support.

 How does data analytics improve learning outcomes?

-Analytics offer visibility into how students engage, enabling early interventions and informed instructional adjustments rather than waiting for end-of-term signals.
+Analytics offer visibility into how students engage, enabling early interventions and informed instructional adjustments rather than waiting for end-of-term warning signs.

 Is technology replacing human educators in modern classrooms?